 Dr. Gelfand's research program focuses on observational and experimental studies in patients with psoriasis, a chronic, immune mediated disease of the skin and joints that affects over 125 million people worldwide.
-His research program has been highly influential (h index 93, >30,000 citations) and has led to changes in the standard of care for psoriasis patients.
+His independent research program has been highly impactful (h index 99, >38,000 citations) and has led to changes in the standard of care for psoriasis patients.
 He has been the PI of multiple federal grants (F32, K23, K24, RC1, 4 R01s).
-He has established large population-based and multi-centered clinic based cohorts of patients with psoriasis which are the focus of longitudinal studies evaluating cardiovascular risk and the comparative effectiveness of treatment modalities in this population.
-He is also conducting translational and mechanistic clinical trials to determine how targeted and skin directed treatments impact vascular inflammation and lipid metabolism.
-He additionally has expertise in atopic dermatitis, cutaneous T cell lymphoma, and hidradenitis research.
+He has established large population-based and multi-centered clinic-based cohorts of patients with psoriasis, which are the focus of longitudinal studies evaluating cardiovascular risk and the comparative effectiveness of treatment modalities in this population.
+He is also conducting translational and mechanistic clinical trials to determine how targeted and skin directed immune-targeted treatments affect vascular inflammation and cardiometabolic biomarkers.
+He additionally has expertise in atopic dermatitis, cutaneous T cell lymphoma, hidradenitis, and sarcoidosis.
 He has extensive experience mentoring pre and post-doctoral fellows and candidates in the Master of Science in Epidemiology Program.
-Dr. Gelfand is a dedicated mentor with over 20 MD and PhDs having spent at least one full year under his mentorship, 12 of whom have received a Master's degree in clinical epidemiology.
-His trainees have received numerous grants from the NIH (F32, T32, K23, R01, and a Lasker Award) and have established independent research careers at PENN, Harvard, UCSF, NIH, Emory, Hopkins, and London School of Hygiene and Tropical Medicine.
-Dr. Gelfand has extensive experience in team science necessary for the success multi-disciplinary studies.
+Dr. Gelfand is a dedicated mentor with over 20 MD and PhDs having spent at least one full year under his mentorship, 13 of whom have received a Master's degree in clinical epidemiology and 7 have received K23 awards.
+His trainees have received numerous grants from the NIH and have established independent research careers at PENN.
+Harvard, UCSF, NIH, Emory, Hopkins, and London School of Hygiene and Tropical Medicine.
+Of special importance to this P30 CCCR application Dr. Gelfand has extensive experience in multi-disciplinary team science, research methods (including patient engagement, observational and interventional designs, real-world data, qualitative research and implementation science), education, and administration.